artemkv/artemkv.github.io/cryptography.md

 - Hash the derived shared secret to produce an actual AES key!
 - Don't reuse keys!
-- Be aware that this process is heavy so it become a potential target for DOS attack
+- Be aware that this process is heavy that it becomes a potential target for DOS attack

 ## Public Key Infrastructure (PKI)